patrick-crawford/WEB422-Backup/notes/angular-socketio-intro.md

 #### Step 2: Setting up the "socket.io" Client Library

-For us to use the features of socket.io on the client side in Angular, we must use NPM to obtain the "socket.io-client" library, as well as some packages defining the "types", so that TypeScript will recognize our new code.

-In the Integrated terminal, execute the following 2 "npm install" commands:
+For us to use the features of socket.io on the client side in Angular, we must use NPM to obtain the "socket.io-client" library.
+In the Integrated terminal, execute the following "npm install" command:

 - `npm install socket.io-client`
-- `npm install --save-dev @types/socket.io-client`

 <br>